apache/iotdb/docs/SystemDesign/StorageEngine/WAL.md

 # WAL

 ## Work Process
+* WAL overall recording principle
+  * For each Memtable, a corresponding WAL file will be recorded.
+When the Memtable is flushed, the WAL will be deleted.
+* WAL record details
   * In org.apache.iotdb.db.writelog.manager, nodeMap will continue to accumulate WAL
+  * WAL has two ways to be flashed to disk (enable at the same time)
+    * Each time a record is written in org.apache.iotdb.db.writelog.node.ExclusiveWriteLogNode, it will be judged whether the accumulated WAL size of the current node exceeds the flush_wal_threshold in the configuration.
+If it exceeds, it will be flushed to the disk.
     * When org.apache.iotdb.db.writelog.manager.MultiFileLogNodeManager starts, a timing thread will be generated, and the nodeMap in the memory will be flushed to the disk according to the force_wal_period_in_ms timing call thread.
 The calling example is as follows
       * Persistence(forceTask)-sleep({force_wal_period_in_ms})-Persistence(forceTask)-sleep({force_wal_period_in_ms})

 ## Test Result